Artlands/Install-Slurm/README.md

 chown slurm: /var/log/slurm/slurmd.log
 ```

-Use the following command to make sure that `slurmd` is configured properly.
+Use the following command to make sure that `slurmd` is configured properly:

 ```
 slurmd -C